Course Outline

 Empowered

-3 Demonstrate mastery in innovative and adaptive science education design, including use of resources, including ICT, ethics and risk management protocols, application of literacy and numeracy strategies to promote scientific literacy, to plan science activities and events that facilitate student engagement and achievement.
+3 Apply deeply innovative and adaptive science education design, including use of physical resources, ICT, ethics and risk management protocols, and application of literacy and numeracy strategies to promote scientific literacy, and to plan science activities and events that facilitate student engagement and achievement.
 Creative and critical thinker

 Empowered